aws/aws-eks-best-practices/content/security/docs/iam.md

 ### Restrict access to the instance profile assigned to the worker node

-When you use IRSA or EKS Pod Identities, it updates the credential chain of the pod to use IRSA or Pod Identities first, however, the pod _can still inherit the rights of the instance profile assigned to the worker node_.
-When using IRSA or Pod Identities, it is **strongly** recommended that you block access [instance metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html) to help ensure that your applications only have the permissions they require, and not their nodes.
+When you use IRSA or EKS Pod Identities, it updates the credential chain of the pod to use IRSA or EKS Pod Identities first, however, the pod _can still inherit the rights of the instance profile assigned to the worker node_.
+When using IRSA or EKS Pod Identities, it is **strongly** recommended that you block access [instance metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html) to help ensure that your applications only have the permissions they require, and not their nodes.

 !!! caution
-    Blocking access to instance metadata will prevent pods that do not use IRSA or Pod Identities from inheriting the role assigned to the worker node.
+    Blocking access to instance metadata will prevent pods that do not use IRSA or EKS Pod Identities from inheriting the role assigned to the worker node.

 You can block access to instance metadata by requiring the instance to use IMDSv2 only and updating the hop count to 1 as in the example below.
 You can also include these settings in the node group's launch template.
 Do **not** disable instance metadata as this will prevent components like the node termination handler and other things that rely on instance metadata from working properly.